bsiaotickchong/audio-novelty/README.md

 Based on papers about automatic audio segmentation using a measure of audio novelty

 ## Motivation
-This was made for a final project in a computational audio class in Spring 2017 in collaboration with professor Wayne Snyder at Boston University.
+This was made for a final project in a computational audio class in Spring 2017, taught by professor Wayne Snyder at Boston University.
 Motivation for the methods are in several papers referenced below.

 ## Running this code
 - install Jupyter Notebook (comes with the Anaconda distribution)